 - Individuals with disabilities in need of a vehicle as a means of transportation because of disability in their legs

-- For more information about the medical criteria for disabled parking permit eligibility, see the Ministry of Transport and Road Safety website.
+- For additional information regarding illnesses and additional criteria for disabled parking permit eligibility, see the Ministry of Transport and Road Safety website.

-For example: A man who has suffered an illness that results in disability after reaching retirement age and can not submit a claim for disability pension due to his age, but wishes to receive benefits granted due to medical disability (that are not conditional on receipt of a disability pension).
+For example: A man who has suffered an illness that results in disability after reaching retirement age and can not submit a claim for disability pension due to his age, but wishes to receive Rights for People with Medical Disabilities that are not Contingent on Receiving a Disability Pension.

 How to claim it?

-You must have all of the following documentation when requesting a disabled parking permit:
+You must have all of the following documents when requesting a disabled parking permit: